 When it comes to using salicylic acid, it is best to keep in mind the common drying side effects of this popular BHA.
 With the different percentages found in the various products containing salicylic acid will depend on which product you will use which then leads to which stage in your routine you would apply hyaluronic acid.

 As previously mentioned, salicylic acid is often found in several products, from face wash, cleansers, toners, serums, and face oils.
 Comparing this to hyaluronic acid you will find that this hydrating ingredient usually comes in products usually applied towards the end of your routine, from serums, moisturisers, and face oils.
-Considering this information, I have just shared it will appear that applying hyaluronic acid after salicylic acid is a natural step that occurs when applying your skincare routine.
+It will appear that applying hyaluronic acid after salicylic acid is a natural step that occurs when applying your skincare routine.

 You may also find that following salicylic acid with hyaluronic acid will combat any signs of dryness and irritation whilst locking moisture into the outer surface of the skin and ensuring the protective barrier is strengthened.
 Once the skin’s protective barrier is fully functioning it has the ability to prevent any further skin damage caused from exposure to free radicals and other environmental aggressors.

 Can I use salicylic acid, niacinamide, and hyaluronic acid together?